RaspAP/raspap-docs/docs/openvpn.md

 After a page reload, your new public IPv4 address will be indicated.
 Click or tap the :fontawesome-solid-external-link-alt: icon to open a new window with details about your public IP.

+## Multiple OpenVPN client configs
+:fontawesome-solid-flask: Experimental · :octicons-heart-fill-24:{: .heart } [Insiders only](/insiders/)

+[Insiders](/insiders/) are able to manage multiple OpenVPN configurations.
+This includes the ability to upload, activate and delete any number of valid `.ovpn` files and associated login credentials.
+Additionally, `openvpn-service` activity may be tracked in the **Logging** tab.

 ## Mitigating DNS leaks

 Remote hosts use a variety of methods to defeat VPNs, some more aggressively than others.
 Many VPN providers will advise you to configure custom DNS servers to mitigate DNS leaks,